graphql/graphql-spec/spec/Section 2 -- Language.md

 multiple operations to a GraphQL service, the name of the desired operation to be executed must also be provided.

+## Descriptions

+Description : StringValue

+Documentation is a first-class feature of GraphQL.
+GraphQL descriptions are defined using the Markdown syntax (as specified by [CommonMark](https://commonmark.org/)).
+Description strings (often {BlockString}) occur immediately before the definition they describe.

+GraphQL definitions (e.g. queries, fragments, types, fields, arguments, etc.) which can be described should provide a {Description} unless they are considered self descriptive.

 ## Operations